preactjs/preact-www/content/en/cli/getting-started.md

 npm start
 ```

 Now open your editor and start editing!
-For most templates the best place to start is `src/index.js` or `src/components/app/index.js`.
+For most templates, the best place to start is `src/index.js` or `src/components/app/index.js`.

 ## Production builds

 The `npm run build` command compiles a production-ready build of your application and places it a `build` directory a the project root.

-Production builds can be fine tuned to match your needs with a series of flags.
+Production builds can be fine-tuned to match your needs with a series of flags.
 Find the full list of flags [here](https://github.com/preactjs/preact-cli#preact-build).

 **Usage Example:**